kgisl/cs8251/notes/unit5.md

 By convention, the data in every text file obeys a number of rules:

-The text looks readable to a human or at least moderately sane.
+- The text looks readable to a human or at least moderately sane.
 Even if it contains a heavy proportion of punctuation symbols (like HTML, RTF, and other markup formats), there is some visible structure and it’s not seemingly random garbage.

-The data format is usually line-oriented.
+- The data format is usually line-oriented.
 Each line could be a separate command, or a list of values could put each item on a different line, etc. The maximum number of characters in each line is usually a reasonable value like 100, not like 1000.

-Non-printable ASCII characters are discouraged or disallowed.
-Examples include the NUL byte (0x00), DEL byte (0x7F), and most of the range 0x01 to 0x1F (except tab, carriage return, newline, etc.).
-Some text editors silently convert or discard these bytes, which is why binary files should never be edited in a text editor.By convention, the data in every text file obeys a number of rules:

-The text looks readable to a human or at least moderately sane.
+- The text looks readable to a human or at least moderately sane.
 Even if it contains a heavy proportion of punctuation symbols (like HTML, RTF, and other markup formats), there is some visible structure and it’s not seemingly random garbage.

-The data format is usually line-oriented.
-Each line could be a separate command, or a list of values could put each item on a different line, etc. The maximum number of characters in each line is usually a reasonable value like 100, not like 1000.

-Non-printable ASCII characters are discouraged or disallowed.
-Examples include the NUL byte (0x00), DEL byte (0x7F), and most of the range 0x01 to 0x1F (except tab, carriage return, newline, etc.).
-Some text editors silently convert or discard these bytes, which is why binary files should never be edited in a text editor.

 ### Binary File Characteristics

-For most software that people use in their daily lives, the software consumes and produces binary files.
+- For most software that people use in their daily lives, the software consumes and produces binary files.
 Examples of such software include Microsoft Office, Adobe Photoshop, and various audio/video/media players.
 A typical computer user works with mostly binary files and very few text files.

-A binary file always needs a matching software to read or write it.
+- A binary file always needs a matching software to read or write it.
 For example, an MP3 file can be produced by a sound recorder or audio editor, and it can be played in a music player or audio editor.
 But an MP3 file cannot be played in an image viewer or a database software.

-Some binary formats are popular enough that a wide variety of programs can produce or consume it.
+- Some binary formats are popular enough that a wide variety of programs can produce or consume it.
 Image formats like JPEG are the best example – not only can they be used in image viewers and editors, they can be viewed in web browsers, audio players (for album art), and document software (such as adding a picture into a Word doc).
-But other binary formats, especially for niche proprietary software, might have only one program in the world that can read and write it.
-For example, a high-end video editing software might let you save your project to a file, but this software is the only one that can understand its own file format; the binary file will never be useful anywhere else.

-If you use a text editor to open a binary file, you will see copious amounts of garbage, seemingly random accented and Asian characters, and long lines overflowing with text – this exercise is safe but pointless.
-However, editing or saving a binary file in a text editor will corrupt the file, so never do this.
-The reason corruption happens is because applying a text mode interpretation will change certain byte sequences – such as discarding NUL bytes, converting newlines, discarding sequences that are invalid under a certain character encoding, etc. – which means that opening and saving a binary file will almost surely produce a file with different bytes.

 ### Files and Streams